biyadav/AdhyayanAdyapan/JavaAPIsList.md

  1.   public String(char value[]) Allocates a new String so that it represents the sequence of characters currently contained in the character array argument// const
  2.   public String(StringBuilder builder) Allocates a new string that contains the sequence of characters currently contained in the string builder argument.// const
  3.   public int length()
  4.   public boolean isEmpty()
  5.   public char charAt(int index)
  6.   public IntStream chars()      str.chars().allMatch(Character::isLetter)  check if string only has alphabets
  7.   public boolean contentEquals(CharSequence cs)
  8.   public boolean equalsIgnoreCase(String anotherString)
- 9.   public int compareTo(String anotherString)
+ 9.   public int compareTo(String anotherString)   public int compareToIgnoreCase(String str)
  10.   public boolean startsWith(String prefix, int toffset) offset>=0  Tests if the substring of this string beginning at the specified index starts with the specified prefix
  11.  public boolean startsWith(String prefix)
  12.  public boolean endsWith(String suffix)